NOT AFTER MIDNIGHT

 The Battle of Agincourt: Major English victory in the Hundred Years’ War.
 The battle took place on October 25, 1415 and is the centerpiece of Shakespeare’s Henry V. (The main character of this story has just been cast as one of the lead actresses in a series of Shakespeare productions, so the reference is apt.
 Also, as you can probably tell, I do not know my Shakespeare very well.)

 I had no idea what I was in for with this one.
-The style danced between a Gothic Poe tale and a James Bond book.
+The style danced between Gothic Poe and James Bond.
 The end managed to combine the two in a dark, twisted way.
 Don’t ask me how.
 Just give it a read.

 THE WAY OF THE CROSS